jasonrudolph/one-rep-max/README.md

 # One Rep Max

-To some extent, One Rep Max is a ClojureScript app for tracking workout data.
+To some extent, One Rep Max is a mobile web app for tracking workout data.
 But mostly, it's a playground/opportunity for me to learn and explore ClojureScript.